Yarles404/IYarles2/README.md

 ## What is this?
 This is the second edition of my personal website.
 I had some goals for this iteration:
-1. Learn fundamentals of Next.js
+1. Learn some Next.js, TypeScript
 2. Do some fun software architecture
 3. Exercise my existing skills
 4. Reduce the cost and complexity of my website
 5. Showcase myself

 Much of the technology used may be a little overkill.
 For example, I have yet to dive into Next.js' server-side capabilities.
-However, my goal wasn't to find the exactly correct tool for the job, but rather to learn and exercise my skills.
+However, my goal wasn't to find the exactly correct tool for the job, but rather to expand my abilities.

-## Technical Bits for IYarles2
+## How is this?
+Technical deets:
 * AWS CDK for IaC (Infrastructure as Code)
 * AWS S3 for storing assets and static website hosting
 * AWS Route53 for DNS
-* Next.js in TypeScript as framework for choice
+* Next.js with TypeScript as framework of choice
+* Tailwind CSS for ***style***
 * Github Actions for CI/CD
 * AWS Lambda & API Gateway for serverless functions (contact page, etc)
+* More to come (probably)!

+If you're interested in contributing, please feel free to open a PR!